CSA-OCP-GER/azure-machine-learning-bootcamp/hints/challenge_05.md

 - python=3.6.2

 - pip:
-  - azureml-train-automl==1.0.60
+  - azureml-train-automl==1.0.60 # Required because we are using AutoML
   - inference-schema
-  - azureml-defaults # Needed for deployment to AKS
+  - azureml-defaults # Required for deployment to AKS
-  - azureml-monitoring # Needed for model monitoring
+  - azureml-monitoring # Required for model monitoring
 - numpy
 - pandas
 - scikit-learn